silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 );
 ```

-You can also add security attributes 'integrity' and `crossorigin` to the generated script tag:
+You can also add `integrity` and `crossorigin` to the generated script tag.
+Those can be useful for [subresource integrity checks](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) and [CORS](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Attributes/crossorigin).

+Adding these should be standard practice for all JavaScript which is being pulled from CDNs or third-party providers.

 ```php
 use SilverStripe\View\Requirements;